A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Additional Analysis

 In \cref{tab:ablation_blocksize_ppl}, we show that perplexity gets better as $b_q$ increases while it gets worse as $b_k$ increases.
 It is not intuitive that increasing $b_q$ shows better perplexity than before because they lose the resolution across the query dimension in attention mask estimation.
 However, the result shows that more block size (more averaging) across the query (time) dimension shows better performance.
 In contrast to this observation, $b_k$ works as expected, like that less resolution in key (past knowledge or memory) dimension leads to worse performance.

 This phenomenon makes our method speed up without any performance loss, even achieving better performance.
 In \cref{tab:ablation_blocksize_decoding}, we measure the micro latency benchmark of our attention operation during the decoding stage, which feeds a single query into the attention operator.
-With a single query, we cannot utilize the tensor processing unit fully because, during sparse attention and attention score estimation in masking iteration, we cannot matrix multiply between the $Q$ group and $K$ group.
-We have a single query vector; therefore, we need a vector-matrix multiplier instead of matrix-matrix multiplication, which is the main key feature or tensor processing unit.
+With a single query, we cannot utilize the MMU fully because, during sparse attention and attention score estimation in masking iteration, we cannot matrix multiply between the $Q$ group and $K$ group.
+We have a single query vector; therefore, we need a vector-matrix multiplier instead of matrix-matrix multiplication, which is the main key feature of MMU.
 However, in \cref{tab:ablation_blocksize_specdec}, we measure the micro latency benchmark of our attention operation during the decoding stage with a speculative decoding strategy, which feeds multiple queries into the attention operator.
-We feed 32 query vectors within a query dimension in the input tensor; therefore, now we can utilize a matrix-matrix multiplier in a tensor processing unit.
-With these multiple queries and tensor processing unit utilization, our method could achieve 10.23 times speedup on 12k sequence length compared to PyTorch naive implementation (using bmm).
+We feed 32 query vectors within a query dimension in the input tensor; therefore, now we can utilize a matrix-matrix multiplier in an MMU.
+With these multiple queries and MMU utilization, our method could achieve a 10.23 times speedup on 12k sequence length compared to PyTorch naive implementation (using bmm).

 We use $b_q=32, b_k=2$ by default, according to the ablation study across the block sizes.
 We choose $b_q=32$ because increasing $b_q$ leads to better latency and perplexity.
 However, we stopped increasing $b_q$ by 32 because the current modern GPU, especially the NVIDIA Ampere series, usually does not support matrix-matrix multiplication larger than 32.
 And maybe in the future, some variants will support larger matrix multiplication, just like Google TPU.
 However, larger blocks need more register allocation for block masking and address calculation.
 Therefore, considering implementation limitations, we think there is no benefit to increasing $b_q$ infinitely.
 Also, from a performance perspective, we do not think this trend will keep over $b_q > 32$.
 We choose $b_k=2$ because latency speedup from $b_k=1$ to $b_k=2$ is huge respect to perplexity loss.